daos-stack/daos/doc/admin/deployment.md

 node.

-After `daos_server` instances have been started on each storage node for the first time, `dmg storage prepare` will set DCPM storage into the necessary state for use with DAOS.
+After `daos_server` instances have been started on each storage node for the first time, `dmg storage prepare` will set PMem storage into the necessary state for use with DAOS.
 Then `dmg storage format` formats persistent storage devices (specified in the server configuration file) on the storage nodes